 Safety and Occupational Health

-No work-related lost time injury continuous for 6,000,000 working hours within 2024
+No work-related lost time injury continuous for 4,865,864 working hours

 Internal Inspection

-The company conducts assessments to ensure compliance and evaluate the effectiveness of its management system in accordance with the ISO 45001 Occupational Health & Safety Management System standard.
+The Company conducts assessments to ensure compliance and evaluate the effectiveness of its management system in accordance with the ISO 45001 Occupational Health & Safety Management System standard.
 This includes internal audits at least once a year and annual surveillance visits conducted by external auditors.
 The findings from these audits are used to implement corrective and preventive actions to continuously improve operational processes.

 Incident Investigation